Maximilian I of Mexico: Court life

 Maximilian lived for the most part at Chapultepec Castle, making occasional retreats to his villa at Cuernavaca, where he had also taken a mistress named Concepción Sedano.
-He preferred to dress plainly and also enjoyed wearing traditional Mexican fashions.
+He preferred to dress plainly and also enjoyed wearing traditional Mexican clothing.
 He enjoyed the Mexican countryside and would often go horse-riding, walking, and swimming.
 On Sundays at Chapultepec Palace, Maximilian and Carlota frequently held audiences with people from all social and economic segments, including Mexico's Indigenous peoples.
 The royal couple also hosted multiple balls for Mexican high society.